-10.06: Skier Supplied Handle in Slalom and Jump (2018) (2019)
+5.11: Skier Supplied Handle in Slalom and Jump

-For Slalom and Jumping, each contestant may furnish his own handle to be attached to the tournament line providing he notifies the starter, at the dock, at least three skiers on the starting list before his turn, of his wish to change handles.
+For Slalom and Jumping, each competitor may furnish his own handle to be attached to the competition line providing he notifies the Jetty Marshall, at least three skiers on the starting list before his turn, of his wish to change handles.
+It's the skier's responsibility that the handle is in tolerance after skiing.